 Johnson defends ‘proportionate’ plan for Covid passes following Tory revolt

-Labour leader Sir Keir Starmer said the Commons vote showed the Prime Minister was too weak to lead the country through the pandemic.
+Labour leader Sir Keir Starmer said the Commons vote shows the Prime Minister is too weak to lead the country through the pandemic.

 Boris Johnson has defended his controversial plan for Covid passes after a massive rebellion by Tory MPs left the opposition parties questioning his authority to lead the country through the pandemic.

-After 100 Conservatives opposed the measure in the Commons on Tuesday evening, the Prime Minister acknowledged there were “legitimate anxieties” about the impact on civil liberties.
+After 100 Conservatives opposed the measure in the Commons on Tuesday evening, the Prime Minister acknowledged there are “legitimate anxieties” about the impact on civil liberties.

-But during a noisy session of Prime Minister’s Questions, he insisted the approach the Government had taken in the face of the rapid spread of the Omicron variant was “balanced and proportionate and right”.
+But during a noisy session of Prime Minister’s Questions, he insisted the approach the Government has taken in the face of the rapid spread of the Omicron variant is “balanced and proportionate and right”.

 “We cannot go on with a Prime Minister who is too weak to lead, so will the Prime Minister take time this Christmas to look in the mirror and ask himself if he has the trust and authority to lead this country?” he demanded.